Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U10: Edit specific reservations**

 **MSS**
-1. User queries to edit the reservation with ID.
+1. User inputs the valid reservation ID they want to edit and its parameters.
 2. System edit the reservation.
 3. System displays all reservations for today and tomorrow with a reservation edited message.

 Use case ends.

 **Extensions** <br>
 1a.
-Reservation is not for today or tomorrow. <br>
+Reservation is not for today or tomorrow or it does not exist. <br>
 &ensp; 1a1.
 System displays reservation not found message. <br>
 &ensp; Use case resumes at step 1.

 1b.
-Reservation ID is invalid. <br>
+The user inputs invalid parameters or invalid command or invalid ID. <br>
 &ensp; 1b1.
 System displays an invalid command message and provides an example of correct edit usage. <br>
 &ensp; Use case resumes at step 1.